-With Bayern Munich, Borussia Dortmund and Union Berlin going toe-to-toe at the summit of the Bundesliga, the battle for the 2022/23 title could go the distance.
-It would, however, not be the first time the German top flight has seen the championship go down to the wire.
+With Bayern Munich and Borussia Dortmund neck and neck at the summit of the Bundesliga, the battle for the 2022/23 title could go down to the wire... but it certainly wouldn't be the first time in the German top flight.

 Schalke have never won the Bundesliga title, but they only had themselves to blame in this campaign.
 After Matchday 26, the Royal Blues had a seven-point lead over VfB Stuttgart at the top of the table only for Armin Veh's side to rattle off seven successive wins to ease two points ahead of them with 90 minutes of football still to be played.

 The Fates appeared to have taken another fickle twist, however, when Schalke led 2-0 barely quarter-of-an-hour into their game with Bielefeld while Stuttgart - who started the day with +3 better goal difference - went behind 19 minutes into their meeting with Energie Cottbus.
 So far, so title-winning for Schalke.
 But Veh's 'Junge Wilden' would have the last word: Thomas Hitzlsperger equalised before the break and Sami Khedira put them ahead after it to bring Stuttgart a fifth Bundesliga title and keep Schalke waiting.

 This campaign had the distinction of being a three-horse race heading into the final match.
 Dortmund's 67 points put them one clear of Bayer Leverkusen and two ahead of Bayernhttps://www.bundesliga.com/en/bundesliga/clubs/fc-bayern-muenchen, though with goal difference heavily in favour of the chasing duo.